EmeraldSwing/website/src/index.md

 description: "The Emerald Interlude is a small weekend swing dancing event that will run from July 26-28th in Dublin, Ireland!"
 ---

 The Emerald Interlude is a small weekend swing dancing event in Dublin, Ireland.

+We’re a small and enthusiastic community that organises and promotes inclusive approaches to dancing on and off the floor.

 Its first edition was September 2022, and returns this July 26th!
 It substitutes a bigger event called Emerald Swing for quieter years.

 We're inviting back Johan Selandar & Maria Margot as teachers for the event, who taught during Emerald Swing 2023.

 It will include 6 hours of core classes, 2 hours of tasters and 8 hours of social dancing.

-There'll probably be some social competitions, too!

-We’re a small and enthusiastic community that organises and promotes inclusive approaches to dancing on and off the floor.
+The classes will be Lindy Hop-focused and aimed at mixed levels.

 The [Charlemont Community Resource Centre](https://maps.app.goo.gl/gtBNtufm5ExnZkx97) will be the venue for the entire event.

 Registration will be available through [DanceCloud](https://pobailstomp.dancecloud.com/) on March 29th.

-Here's the key dates, specifying when things will be available and at what price.
+Here's the key dates for when things will be available and at what price.

-* ~~January 5th, event announcement~~
+* ~~January 8th, event announcement~~
 * March 29th, early bird registration
 	* €130 Full Pass
 	* €25 Party Pass